emre-mumcu/documents/ODI.md

 https://www.oracle.com/tr/middleware/technologies/data-integrator-downloads.html

 2) Check you java version & set the java variables.
+You will need x64 version of Java if your Windows is 64 bit since msvcr100.dll will be 64 bit.

 ```bat
 java -version